lc00/wiki-experiment/Compression.md

 1. Set the ratio to the desired amount
 1. Set the makeup gain to match the uncompressed sound
 1. Adjust the attack and release

+## Types

+* Opto.
+Uses a lightbulb and a photocell.
+Fat, smooth.
+Naturally slow attack and release because of the time it takes change the bulb's intensity.
+Bass, vocals, synthesizers.
+* Vari-Mu.
+Uses a series of tubes and alters their bias.
+Naturally slow attack.
+Big low-end, fat and smooth.
+Good for bus compression.
+* FET.
+Colored.
+Fast.
+Good for drums, punching through the mix.
+Aggressive, punchy.
+* VCA.
+Uses voltage-controlled amplifier.
+Lots of control.
+Glueing together.
+Very versatile, most transparent.

 ## Harrison Leveler